Dev-Bhojak/demo-repo/README.md

 # Local Devlopment

-open index.html in your browser
+Open index.html in your browser.